ncrmro/website/public/posts/travel/2022/07_16_new_orleans/post.md

 telling me about a trip to Chicago he was planning to calm some mental turbulence.

-With a craving for wanderlust, I naturally asked if I could join him on this journey.
-We decided to leave the next morning which in reality had us departing after lunch at Govinda's.
+With a craving for wanderlust, I inquired about joining the journey.
+It was decided to leave the next morning, the departure took place after lunch at Govinda's.

 ## Getting Into New Orleans - Saturday, July 16, 2022